Trouble Man: Heavy Is the Head

 Trouble Man: Heavy Is the Head is the eighth studio album by American rapper T.I.
 It was released on December 18, 2012, by Grand Hustle Records and Atlantic Records.
-The production was provided by some of T.I.'s longtime collaborators; including DJ Toomp, Jazze Pha, Pharrell Williams and Lil' C. These high-profile record producers such as T-Minus, Cardiak, No I.D., Rico Love, Planet VI, Tommy Brown and Chuck Diesel, also contributed to the album.
+The production was provided by some of T.I.'s longtime collaborators; including DJ Toomp, Jazze Pha, Pharrell Williams and Lil' C. These high-profile record producers such as T-Minus, Cardiak, No I.D., Rico Love, Planet VI, Tommy Brown and DJ Montay, also contributed to the album.
 The album features guest appearances from P!nk, Lil Wayne, André 3000, R. Kelly, Akon, Meek Mill, CeeLo Green, ASAP Rocky, Trae tha Truth, Victoria Monet and Grand Hustle's own D.O.P.E.

 The album's first single, "Go Get It" (released on July 17, 2012), becoming a moderate hit, peaking at number 77 on the US Billboard Hot 100.
 The second single, "Ball" featuring Lil Wayne, was released on October 16, 2012.
 The single peaked at number 50 on the US Billboard Hot 100, logging 20 weeks on the chart.
 In April 2013, the single was certified gold by the Recording Industry Association of America (RIAA).
 The album was a commercial success, debuting at number two on the US Billboard 200, selling 179,000 copies in its first week of release.
 The album also debuted at number one on both the Top R&B/Hip-Hop Albums and the Top Rap Albums charts, respectively.

 Upon its release, Trouble Man: Heavy Is the Head received "generally favorable reviews" from most music critics, where most music critics saw it as an improvement from his previous album No Mercy (2010).
 As of September 28, 2013, the album has sold 502,000 copies in the United States.